Europe's Leading Men's Health Shockwave Clinic

 Erectile Dysfunction & Peyronie’s Disease

-With PD and some types of Erectile Dysfunction (ED), fibrous plaque develops within the blood vessels and leave fatty deposits, which impede the flow and prevent a full and satisfying erection.
+For a man to become erect, approximately twenty times the normal quantity of blood swiftly flows into and is trapped in his penis.
+With PD and some types of ED, fibrous plaque develops within the blood vessels and leave fatty deposits, which impede the flow and prevent a full and satisfying erection developing.

 To find out more call us today or please take a moment to complete the contact form below and we will get back to you quickly.

 Erectile Dysfunction & Peyronie's Disease FAQ's

 Erectile Dysfunction is a male sexual issue which is identified by the inability to obtain erections sufficient for sexual intercourse.
 When a man gets sexually aroused, his penis becomes erect.
 However, if a man is unable to get an erection in this situation, then he could be suffering from ED.